Claude Cowork for wealth management firms: secure client and portfolio work for Canadian advisors

 Can wealth management firms use Claude Cowork with client and account data?

-This spoke is the tactical companion to our deeper work on AI governance for wealth management firms, and it applies the secure-adoption logic from the pillar guide on using Claude Cowork securely in your business.
-It sits alongside our broader IT for wealth management firms work.
+This spoke is the tactical companion to our deeper work on AI governance for wealth management firms.
+It applies the secure-adoption logic from the pillar guide on using Claude Cowork securely in your business, and it sits alongside our broader IT for wealth management firms work.

-What Claude Cowork actually does for an advisory firm
+What does Claude Cowork actually do for an advisory firm?

-Here’s how those jobs map to the work, with the guardrail that keeps each one safe.
-Fusion Computing walks firms through this before any pilot, the same way we scope any AI services engagement.
+Here’s how those 5 jobs map to the work, with the guardrail that keeps each one safe.
+Fusion Computing walks firms through this before any pilot.

 Book a 30-minute call to scope Claude Cowork for your firm safely →